shortdark/num-of-posts/post-volume-stats/readme.txt

 1. Shows the main page of "Post Volume Stats".
 2. Shows the draggable AJAX data lists, and highlighted bar of a bar chart.
 3. You can view the stats for each year individually.
 This shows the same blog with stats for one year selected.
 4. The new "Category" and "Tag" pages allow the user to export the data into an HTML list.
+This page also shows a line graph of the selected tags/categories.
 5. The export button adds the HTML list into a new blog post.
 6. Shows the widget in the "live preview" area of the admin.

 == Changelog ==

+= 3.0.20 =

+* Admin notices added.
+* Line graph added to tags/categories pages.

 = 3.0.19 =